Penguin0007/PESCAL/README.md

 # Introduction

-The code is author's implementation for paper "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".
+The code is author's implementation for "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".

 # Requirements
 First, create and activate `"pescal"` environment, and install required packages.
 Download and run the following code in terminal under the folder that contains `requirements.txt`.